Large Indoor Plants- Tall, Green, and Handsome!

 The Right Fertilizer

-- Liquid Fertilizers: To prevent root burn, always read the label before use and dilute accordingly.
-Applying every 4–6 weeks during the growing season is ideal.
+- Liquid Fertilizers: Fertilizers are formulated by Agro-Scientists.
+Therefore, always read the label carefully to follow instructions to dilute accordingly.
+Every 4–6 weeks during the growing season is the ideal application.

 Pruning, Grooming, and Support